tomviering/Github-Capstone/lessons/05_GitHub_Dekstop_remote1.md

 We've already seen how you can view changes made to files (highlighted in red and green) in GitHub Desktop in a given commit.
 It's also possible to view a file's entire history through GitHub.

 On the repository page of GitHub, navigate to the file whose history you would like to view.
-In this case, let's go to `scriptlets.R` inside of our `code` directory.
+In this case, let's go to `pipeline.py` inside of our `code` directory.

 <p align="center">
   <img src="../img/2.GHD_view_file_history_web.png" width="700" align="center">